bryanjvolz/dirtyriverderby_bot/README.md

 Ruby based Twitter reply bot for Heroku based on `https://www.johnpe.art/2017/01/16/its-you-twitter-bot`

-This bot runs automatically via the Scheduler addon but can be run manually with `heroku run ruby dirtyriverderbybot.rb`
+This bot runs automatically via the Scheduler addon but can be run manually with:
+`heroku run ruby dirtyriverderbybot.rb`

 To run with Scheduler:
 `ruby dirtyriverderbybot.rb`